gutenbergtools/gutenbergsite/site/help/new_website.md

 ### User interface and user experience issues
 1. Selecting text is challenging on landing pages.
 For example, on this page: https://www.gutenberg.org/ebooks/13930 it is hard to select the title text ("African and European Addresses by Theodore Roosevelt") to copy-and-paste.
 Instead, the book image and "Download this eBook" are selected.
+2. At https://www.gutenberg.org/, the 'box of latest books' contains 10 books, but only shows 9, so I get a scroll bar.
+When I scroll to reveal the 10th book, the covers all shift left, but the titles below don't move.
+(And in fact, the 10th title is hanging off the right edge of the box.)

 ### Search-related issues